Lucayan people: Connections

-The Lucayans were part of a larger Taíno population in the Greater Antilles.
+Scholarly debate exists over whether the Lucayan people should be classified as Taino.
+Some scholars, including Julian Granberry and Gary Vescelius, classify the Lucayans as part of a larger Taíno population in the Greater Antilles.
 The Lucayans, along with the Taínos in Jamaica, most of Cuba and parts of western Hispaniola have been classified as part of a Sub-Taíno, Western Taíno or Ciboney Taíno cultural and language group.
 Keegan describes any distinctions between Lucayans and Classical Taínos of Hispaniola and eastern Cuba as largely arbitrary.
 The Lucayans lived in smaller political units, simple chiefdoms, compared to the more elaborate political structures in Hispaniola, and their language and culture showed differences, but they remained Taínos, although a "hinterland" of the wider Taíno world.
 The Lucayans were connected to a Caribbean-wide trade network.
 Columbus observed trade carried between Long Island and Cuba by dugout canoe.
 A piece of jadeite found on San Salvador Island appears to have originated in Guatemala, based on a trace element analysis.
+The archaeologist L. Antonio Curet has written that "early Spanish writers never used the proper noun (term) Taíno to refer to the Indians of the Greater Antilles, even when they created a “Taíno” concept of the good, noble Indian (De La Luz- Rodríguez 2011; Whitehead 2002) of the Greater Antilles to differentiate that Indian from the simpler Lucayos (from the Bahamian archipelago), and the more aggressive (savage) Caribes (from the Lesser Antilles)."

 Appearance

 Columbus thought the Lucayans resembled the Guanche of the Canary Islands, in part because they were intermediate in skin color between Europeans and Africans.
 He described the Lucayans as handsome, graceful, well-proportioned, gentle, generous and peaceful, and customarily going almost completely naked.
 Peter Martyr d'Anghiera said that the Lucayan women were so beautiful that men from "other countries" moved to the islands to be near them.
 Women past puberty wore a small skirt of cotton, and the men might wear a loincloth made of plaited leaves or cotton.

 Some people wore head bands, waist bands, feathers, bones and ear and nose jewelry on occasion.
 They were often tattooed and usually applied paint to their bodies and/or faces.
 They also practiced head flattening.
 Their hair was black and straight, and they kept it cut short except for a few hairs in back which were never cut.
 Columbus reported seeing scars on the bodies of some of the men, which were explained to him as resulting from attempts by people from other islands to capture them.